kalbhairavaa/kalbhairavaa/README.md

 -->

-- 🔭 I’m currently working towards being a Full Stack (python(flask), MERN) / Blockchain /Smart Contract Developer
+- 🔭 I’m currently working towards being a Full Stack (python(flask), MERN) / Blockchain / Smart Contract Developer
 - 🌱 I’m currently learning Solidity, Go & Rust
 🔧 My day job involves developing iOS apps.
-I might do a bit of PHP and C# on the side.
-I also might do a bit of python (flask) as well.
+I might do a bit of PHP and C# on the side and Python (flask) as well.
 If you push me, I might do a bit of HTML, CSS & JavaScript (Jamstack - React) as well.
 - 👯 I’m looking to collaborate on Blockchain Projects
 - 🤔 I’m looking for help with Go Concurrency and Rust Lifetimes
 - 💬 Ask me about anything - I like to babble.
 - 📫 How to reach me: [kalbhairavaa@gmail.com](mailto:kalbhairavaa@gmail.com).
-- ⚡ Fun fact: My profile picture and my name match.
+- ⚡ Fun fact: My profile picture and my name are connected.
 - 🏠 Where I'm at home: GMT or GMT+1

 ### 💻 OS